 Director Nicholas Stoller (“Forgetting Sarah Marshall”, “Get Him To The Greek”) continues his successful foray in bawdy features while also delving into both new and old themes, like male bonding, healthy and unhealthy marriages, and revenge and how far is too far.
-“Neighbors” never goes where you think it is going, often remaining relentless in that it never quite pays off with feel good moments one expects from this type of comedy.
-Although there is eventually closure between Mac and Teddy, the idea that anyone learned from the situation is definitely not apparent.
+“Neighbors” never goes where you think it is going, often remaining relentless in that it never quite pays off with feel-good moments one expects from this type of comedy.
+Although there is eventually closure between Mac and Teddy, the idea that anyone learned from the situation is not apparent.
 Filling out the cast is Dave Franco as Teddy’s righthand man Pete, Christopher Mintz-Plasse as the well endowed Scoonie, and Ike Barinholtz, who plays Mac’s coworker and scheming best friend Jimmy.
-Compared to recent raunchy comedies like “Let’s Be Cops” and “Anchorman 2”, Stoller’s latest film is actually a step above the rest, landing in the middle of the spectrum, where it does not quite claim classic status but produces enough consistent laughs to evoke multiple viewings.
+Compared to recent raunchy comedies like “Let’s Be Cops” and “Anchorman 2”, Stoller’s latest film is a step above the rest, landing in the middle of the spectrum, where it does not quite claim classic status but produces enough consistent laughs to evoke multiple viewings.

 May 9, 2014

 Andrew J. Cohen